azsdk/azsdk-docs/00c-Addressing-Control-Failures/Readme.md

 [Back to top...](Readme.md#contents)
 ### Bulk attestation

-Bulk attestation empowers subscription owners/ security owners to provide common justification for a set of non passed controls.
+Bulk attestation empowers subscription/ security owners to provide common justification for a set of non passed controls.
 By appending some extra parameters to the existing scanning command would start the attestation in bulk attest mode.

  ```PowerShell
 $subscriptionId = <Your SubscriptionId>